- Completion in a minimum of two years and maximum of four years

 Accounting for Business Decisions

-The main objective of this course is to promote an in-depth understanding of fundamental accounting concepts and practices as well as to enhance your ability to apply such concepts to make intelligent managerial decisions.
-This course is not designed for accounting professionals.
-Rather, it focuses on managers’ need to understand and interpret financial information in various decision-making contexts.
-That is, financial skills and accounting information are taught in this course as an enabler and driver of the management decision-making process.
-Topics included in this course will not only focus on the technical aspects of accounting in terms of how financial information is formulated, but also on why such information is relevant to the management of a firm.
-In addition, the course covers the essential financial statement analysis skills and cost management issues which go beyond typical financial accounting topics.
+The main objective of this course is to promote an in-depth understanding of fundamental accounting concepts and practices as well as to enhance your ability to apply such concepts in various decision-making contexts.
+Topics covered in this course include not only technical aspects of accounting in terms of how financial information is prepared, but also reasoning for why such information is relevant to the management of a firm.
+In addition, the course covers essential financial statement analysis skills and cost management issues, which go beyond typical financial accounting topics.

-The basic objective of this course is to help you become more comfortable with uncertainty and be equipped with basic methods of analysing data.
-These methods are widely applicable in all business disciplines.
+This course is designed to provide you with the necessary skills and knowledge to lead and manage data-driven projects in all business disciplines.
+Topics include, but are not limited to, principles of data analytics for business, basic techniques for analyzing data, and an introduction to predictive and prescriptive analytics.
 The emphasis throughout the course is on concepts and reasoning.
 Through a combination of lectures, case studies, computer workshops and discussions, you should acquire, or reacquire, some specific skills in data analysis for decision making, but more importantly, become a more informed and critical user of those tools in business settings.
-You should become more confident in asking critical questions on the quantitative work done, for example, by market researchers,consultants, and financial analysts.
-Finally, you should develop a critical view on how data analytics can become a competitive advantage for organisations.
+You should become more confident in asking critical questions on the quantitative work done, and develop a critical view on how data analytics can become a competitive advantage for organizations.

 This course addresses learning, communication, and ethical reasoning skills that impact professional performance.
 In this class we simply hope to show that we are all susceptible to unethical behavior, and therefore should take time to avoid situations wherein unethical behavior is incentivized.
 Specific attention will be paid to ethical frameworks and the opportunity for informed self-reflection in applying ethical perspectives in a business context.